kaitlinw/build-an-elf/README.md

 Completely built in React, this was my first React Project build in less that a week.

-I decided to make a fun game in light of Christmas Approaching that made it simple for kids to learn coding...and maybe even adults too!
+I decided to make a fun game in light of Christmas approaching that made it simple for kids to learn coding...and maybe even adults too!

 ## About